 Testamentary Trust Will

-A testamentary trust will includes instructions to create a trust upon the testator’s death.
+A testamentary trust will include instructions to create a trust upon the testator’s death.
 This type of will benefits beneficiaries who need long-term management of their inheritance, such as minors or individuals with special needs.
 It ensures assets are managed by a trustee according to the testator’s stipulations.

 Holographic Will